 Before choosing ghee or clarified butter for your diet, we should check the similarities between these two dairy items.
 Both are mostly butterfat and are cooked from milk fat/unsalted milk butter.
 Ghee and clarified butter are produced by boiling butter; both dairy products are lactose, casein, and sugar-free.

 When clarified butter gets overcooked, it takes a granular texture, develops an intense nutty aroma, and adopts a caramelized color.
 The overcooked clarified butter is called ghee.

-Both ghee and clarified butter contain almost the same nutrients and other similar physical features and practically the same culinary use.
+Ghee and clarified butter contain almost the same nutrients, other similar physical features, and practically the same culinary use.

 Ghee or clarified butter: use in cooking

 You can use ghee and clarified butter both in cooking.
 Like ghee, clarified butter also offers a high smoke point, 482-485 degrees Fahrenheit.
-You can use both the dairies as cooking oils, but ghee offers a larger scale of an aroma than clarified butter.
+You can use both dairies as cooking oils, but ghee offers a larger-scale aroma than clarified butter.